global-input/global-input-message/README.md

 ### Grouping UI elements into a view.

-The ```viewId``` of an UI element specifies its the parent view that the element belongs to, and the default behaviour of an view is to render its children in a row.
+The ```viewId``` of an UI element identifies its the parent view that the element belongs to, and the default behaviour of an view is to render its children in a row.
+This means if you would like to render a number of UI elements into a row, you can set the value of their ```viewId``` to a same value.